UniversalDependencies/udw21/cfp.md

 ## Style guidelines

 All submissions should follow the one-column COLING 2020 style guidelines provided as LaTeX style files or Microsoft Word templates (templates might be subject to slight modifications for compatibility reasons).
-The files will soon be available here.
+The files are [downloadable here](/resources/syntaxfest2021style.zip).

 ## Proceedings